80th Street station (IND Fulton Street Line): Track layout

-The station has three tracks: two outer, stopping tracks and one center track that bypasses the station.
+The station has three tracks: two outer tracks that stop at the station, and one center track that bypasses the station.
 Part of the trackways to the BMT el still remain as this line curves south into the tunnel to Grant Avenue west of 80th Street.
 This segment can be found just east of the intersection of Liberty Avenue and 76th Street, as the newer structure curves south; an older part of the structure, which does not curve, continues for a few feet, with no tracks, on the north side of Liberty Avenue.
 The line enters the tunnel portal at the Brooklyn–Queens border.

-As the tracks curve toward the tunnel, the center track dips to a lower level from the outer tracks and becomes a yard lead into Pitkin Yard.
+As the tracks curve toward the tunnel, the center track dips to a lower level from the outer tracks and becomes a yard lead into Pitkin Yard; the eastbound track similarly splits, with one track coming from the tunnel and the other from the yard.

 East of the station are a pair of diamond crossovers.
 They allow trains to bypass 88th Street, the next station, and Rockaway Boulevard, the following station.
-However, only trains heading to the Rockaways can use this track because there are no switches east of Rockaway Boulevard to allow those trains back onto the outer tracks.
+However, only trains heading to the Rockaways (as opposed to Lefferts Boulevard) can use this track because there are no switches east of Rockaway Boulevard to allow those trains back onto the outer tracks to get to the tracks headed to Lefferts Boulevard.